Media Production Studio: Library West Room 119

 Who can use the Media Production Studio?

-All members of the FGCU Community (students, staff, and faculty) may use the Media Production Room.
-A valid FGCU email address will be needed to make reservations and FGCU ID card required to check out the room key.
+Only FGCU Affiliates (FGCU students, staff, and faculty) may use the Media Production Room.
+A valid FGCU email address is needed to make reservations and FGCU ID card is required to check out the room key.

 Requests for use of the Media Production Room are submitted online and all requests are pending until approved by a staff member.
 First time users must complete an orientation to the room.
 If you have already completed the training, you will be on the list of approved users and you will not need to complete it again.